CodeByMonil/Lecture-Notes-Processor/README.md

 ---

 ## 🔹 What it Does
-1. **Transcript Cleaner Agent** – accepts audio/video or raw text and produces a clean transcript (removes filler words, fixes punctuation).
+1. **Transcript Cleaner Agent** – accepts audio or text and produces a clean transcript (removes filler words, fixes punctuation).
 2. **Retriever Agent (KB)** – fetches relevant snippets from a pre-built **knowledge base** to improve accuracy (RAG).
 3. **Key Points Extractor Agent** – extracts a **hierarchical outline** (topics → sections → bullets) with optional timestamps, using structured JSON output.
 4. **Slide Generator Agent** – converts the outline into a polished **PowerPoint (`.pptx`)**.